0xdevalias/poc-chatgpt/leaked-model.md

 > Looking at the requests made from the browser version just now (non-paid), it seems to be using `text-davinci-002-render` (unsure what model the paid version would be using)
 >
 > _Originally posted by @0xdevalias in https://github.com/acheong08/ChatGPT/issues/515#issuecomment-1416912036_

+> The error implies that the input data is not supposed to be text but audio.
+I would say it's a coincidence.
+The `text-chat-davinci-002-xxxxxxx` models never shows up on the models API endpoint anyways
+>
+> _Originally posted by @acheong08 in https://github.com/acheong08/ChatGPT/issues/517#issuecomment-1416911673_